myriacat/myriacat/README.md

 - **can't change "default" audio device:**<br>
 your computer might use a 16bit soundcard which cannot be addressed directly by myriacat.<br>
 the default adapter is provided by the OS, which is good for all audio measurements.<br>
-for extended analysis outside the HiFi range, a 24bit adapter is recommended.<br>

 - **change color of the spectrum**<br>
 via colorcode in myriaconf.txt, or direct with <kbd>1</kbd>,<kbd>2</kbd>,<kbd>3</kbd> and <kbd>q</kbd>,<kbd>w</kbd>,<kbd>e</kbd><br>